Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Compound annual growth rate (CAGR): Approximately 21%

-Part 3: Financial Performance Understanding Platform Economics
+Part 3: Financial Performance and Platform Economics

 Shopify's Revenue Architecture